Synthetixio/snx-grants-dao/proposals/binary-options-frontend-rework.md

     3. Show options in maturity phase
     4. Show expired options
     5. Show mine
-6. Above filter cans be combined
+6. Above filter can be combined
 7. Add pagination to options view
 8. Add filters/advanced search to options page:
     1. by asset